YusufGocen/YusufGocen/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on React.Js

-- 🌱 I’m currently learning Java Spring

-- ⚡ Fun fact I have a Dash 😉
+I'm a full stack developer working with JavaScript, TypeScript, and React on the frontend, and Java with Spring Boot on the backend.
+I also develop cross-platform mobile applications using React Native for both iOS and Android.